HydroModPy/HydroModPy/docs/source/user_guide/catchment-report.rst

 lists expected, present, missing and dangling figure artifacts.
 Use ``--strict-figure-postflight`` to fail the command when any expected figure is missing.

+The same build also writes ``report_artifact_manifest.json``.
+This second manifest is the generic report-artifact contract: it records semantic artifact identifiers, their producers, whether they are required by the report profile, and whether the concrete files were present for this run.

 Run the configured overview first: